 Last year was a big year in New Zealand crime writing, with more than 35 new titles being released by publishers large, small, and independent.
-We have 29 different books entered in this year's Ngaio Marsh Awards - more than double any previous year.
+We had 29 different books entered in this year's Ngaio Marsh Awards - more than double any previous year.
 And that's without many crime stalwarts of previous years - Paul Thomas, Paddy Richardson, Neil Cross, Liam McIlvanney, Alix Bosco and others - releasing a book in 2015.

-So I'm excited to see what's to come this year and beyond, as more and more talented New Zealand authors choose to write thrilling tales of murder, mystery, and mayhem.
+So I'm excited to see what's to come this in 2016 and beyond, as more and more talented New Zealand authors choose to write thrilling tales of murder, mystery, and mayhem.
 I'll update this list of 2016 crime novels as new books are released (or as I learn of them).
 Here is where we stand now.

 Ex-undercover cop Marshall Grade is hiding out in California when he learns that federal agent Lucas Cohen has survived a kidnapping.
 Cohen was Marshall's ticket into witness protection, and his captors have a simple question: where's Marshall now?